-1 2 agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-3 4 5 6 7 8 □ I find that the project MAY have a "potentially significant impact" or a "potentially significant unless mitigated" impact on the environment, but at least one effect (a) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (b) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-9 10 11 12 13 14 15 □ I find that although the project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier environmental impact report or mitigated negative declaration pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier environmental document, including revisions or mitigation measures that are imposed upon the project and that a subsequent document containing updated and/or site specific information should be prepared pursuant to CEQA Sections 15162/15163/15164.
-16 17 18 19 20 21 □ I find that although the project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier environmental impact report or mitigated negative declaration pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier environmental document, including revisions or mitigation measures that are imposed upon the project, nothing further is required.
-22 23 Mitigated Negative Declaration Determination made on [Date] by Jan Hubbell, Contract Planner, City of Goleta Planning and Environmental Services (on file).
-24 12.
-EVALUATION OF ENVIRONMENTAL IMPACTS: 25 26 27 28 (a) All answers must take into account the whole action involved, including project specific, cumulative, construction, operational, onsite, offsite, direct, and indirect impacts.
-The explanation of each issue should identify the existing setting, any applicable threshold of significance, impacts, mitigation measures, and residual impact statement.
-29 30 31 32 (b) A brief explanation is required for all answers except "No Impact".
+- □ I find that the project MAY have a "potentially significant impact" or a "potentially significant unless mitigated" impact on the environment, but at least one effect (a) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (b) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - □ I find that although the project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier environmental impact report or mitigated negative declaration pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier environmental document, including revisions or mitigation measures that are imposed upon the project and that a subsequent document containing updated and/or site specific information should be prepared pursuant to CEQA Sections 15162/15163/15164. - □ I find that although the project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier environmental impact report or mitigated negative declaration pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier environmental document, including revisions or mitigation measures that are imposed upon the project, nothing further is required.

+Mitigated Negative Declaration Determination made on June 23, 2014 by Anne Wells, Advance Planning Manager, City of Goleta Planning and Environmental Services (on file).

+12. EVALUATION OF ENVIRONMENTAL IMPACTS:

+- (a) All answers must take into account the whole action involved, including project specific, cumulative, construction, operational, onsite, offsite, direct, and indirect impacts.
+The explanation of each issue should identify the existing setting, any applicable threshold of significance, impacts, mitigation measures, and residual impact statement. - (b) A brief explanation is required for all answers except "No Impact".
 The discussion must be supported by appropriate information sources.
-A "No Impact" answer is adequately supported if the referenced information sources show that the impact simply does not apply to requests such as the project. (c) The checklist answers must indicate whether the impact is: Potentially Significant, Less than Significant with Mitigation Incorporated, Less than Significant, or No Impact.
-33 34 (d) A "Potentially Significant" response is appropriate if there is substantial evidence that an effect may be significant.
-If there are one or more "Potentially Significant" entries when the determination is made, then an EIR is required.
+A "No Impact" answer is adequately supported if the referenced information sources show that the impact simply does not apply to requests such as the project. - (c) The checklist answers must indicate whether the impact is: Potentially Significant, Less than Significant with Mitigation Incorporated, Less than Significant, or No Impact. - (d) A "Potentially Significant" response is appropriate if there is substantial evidence that an effect may be significant.
+If there are one or more "Potentially Significant" entries when the determination is made, then an EIR is required. - (e) A "Less than Significant with Mitigation Incorporated" response is appropriate where such incorporation of mitigation would reduce a potentially significant impact to a less than significant level.
+If there are one or more "Less than Significant with Mitigation

-- 1 Incorporated" entries when the determination is made, then a Mitigated Negative 2 Declaration may be prepared. - (f) Supporting Information Sources: References and sources should be attached, including but not limited to, reference documents, special studies, other environmental documents, and/or individuals contacted. - (g) Consistency with Applicable Plans and Policies: The City of Goleta's adopted General Plan includes the City's Coastal Land Use Plan (CLUP), which has not been certified by the Coastal Commission as of this date.
+Incorporated" entries when the determination is made, then a Mitigated Negative Declaration may be prepared.

+- (f) Supporting Information Sources: References and sources should be attached, including but not limited to, reference documents, special studies, other environmental documents, and/or individuals contacted. - (g) Consistency with Applicable Plans and Policies: The City of Goleta's adopted General Plan includes the City's Coastal Land Use Plan (CLUP), which has not been certified by the Coastal Commission as of this date.
 Until CLUP certification, development projects within the City's coastal zone are analyzed for consistency with the policies and regulations of the California Coastal Act.
 This document references Coastal Act provisions that are directly applicable to the following resource analyses and also provides discussion of potential consistency with the City's adopted General Plan and CLUP policies.

-14 13.ISSUE AREAS:
+13.ISSUE AREAS:

-15 Aesthetics and Visual Resources
+Aesthetics and Visual Resources